George Mackie (rugby union): Farming career

 He had a 500 acre farm in Nazeing inherited from his father.
 He sold Christmas trees when in season and logs the rest of the year.

 Family

 His father, John Mackie, was a Labour MP who went into the House of Lords. and who bought the farm in Essex while MP for Enfield East.
 His uncle, George Mackie, Baron Mackie of Benshie, was Baron Mackie of Benshie, a Liberal Democrat peer.
 Another uncle was Sir Maitland Mackie.

-His wife Catherine was a journalist, a former political editor of the Glasgow Herald; and adviser to Alastair Darling in the Treasury.
+His wife Catherine was a journalist, a former political editor of the Glasgow Herald; and adviser to Alistair Darling in the Treasury.

 He had 2 sons, Robert and Hector.
 Robert is now in the Treasury, while Hector runs the farm.

 Death

 Mackie was diagnosed with pancreatic cancer and died from the illness.